School of Human Ecology

 Removal from Probation.
 Students on probation or strict probation will be automatically removed from probation when their cumulative GPA reaches 2.0 or more.

 Dropped Status.
 In applying for reentry to the University, School of Human Ecology students whose GPAs place them in dropped status must submit a written statement that explains the circumstances of the academic action and describes how they intend to demonstrate success toward graduation.
 The statement must include the student's full name when last enrolled at the University, the major pursued and the student campus identification number.
 The student may return on strict probation after being away the required length of time with permission when there is evidence of ability and desire for scholastic work.
 A student dropped for a third time will not be readmitted.
-For more information, contact the Student Academic Affairs Office; email@example.com; 608-262-2608.
+For more information, contact the Student Academic Affairs & Career Development Office; email@example.com; 608-262-2608.